Thaeimos/aws-terraform/README.md

     - Use environments in GH:
         - We have different set of variables that, depending on the branch you are merging to, will have different values.
 Very useful when you wanna have a different set of credentials, for example, for your production and development environments.
         - We can create the environment and the secrets using the [instructions provided](/utilities/github-repo-setup/).
+    - Variable substitution for the ECS tasks using secrets.
+Better centralized secret and variables storage and a lot of reusability.
 - Documentation